304 North Cardinal St.

 Some people choose to keep String of Pearls in hanging pots, with the vines tumbling over the side.
-String of Pearls is perfectly happy with this form of growing.
+String of Pearls is perfectly happy with this form of growth.
 You can also keep the plant on solid ground, and the pearl-covered vines will spill out and begin trailing on the ground.

 If you read nothing else about String of Pearls, know that this is a plant that prefers to be left alone (like most succulents).
 Keep it near a brightly lit window, close enough to be in the range of filtered or shaded light but not so directly that it gets burned.
 Water it once every two weeks, and you should have a happy plant.